WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ~~~

 The elements of the `signatures` array are header field values meant to replace
-the `Signature` header fields pointing to this validity data.
-If the signed
+the signatures within the `Signature` header field pointing to this validity
-exchange contains a bug severe enough that clients need to stop using the
+data.
+If the signed exchange contains a bug severe enough that clients need to
-content, the `signatures` array MUST NOT be present.
+stop using the content, the `signatures` array MUST NOT be present.

 The `update` map gives a location to update the entire signed exchange and an
 estimate of the size of the resource at that URL.
 If the signed exchange is